0xsequence/sstore2/README.md

 ### Arbitrary size immutables

-Solidity 0.8.9 doesn't support variable size immutable variables, these can be emulated using SSTORE2 and immutable pointers.
+Solidity 0.8.9 doesn't support variable size immutable variables; these can be emulated using SSTORE2 and immutable pointers.

 ```solidity
 pragma solidity ^0.8.0;